 Or, How to Love God and How not to Love God

-This website, OriginalChristianity.net, looks at primitive, original Christianity, how it developed over time into innumerable denominations and divisions, and how original Christianity compares to different movements and incidents within those movements.
-Today, we will do just that regarding the Cappadocian Fathers’ contributions to constructing Trinitarian doctrine.
+This website, OriginalChristianity.net, examines primitive, original Christianity; how it developed over time into innumerable denominations and divisions; and how original Christianity compares with different movements and developments within those movements.
+Today, we will do just that regarding the Cappadocian Fathers’ contributions to the development of Trinitarian doctrine.

 As is common on this website, this is a call to return to pure, properly handled scripture in this area of the knowledge of God.

-More specifically, we will look at how Scripture says the word of God is revealed and compare it to some of the philosophical processes used to construct the Trinity and other orthodox doctrines.
+More specifically, we will examine how Scripture describes the revelation of the word of God and compare it with some of the philosophical processes used to construct the Trinity and other orthodox doctrines.
 In the process, we will discuss how philosophically oriented theologians dismiss Christians who follow Paul’s warning against philosophy by calling them zealots.
 We will focus on the development and final acceptance of the unscriptural word “homoousion” as a keystone in accepting Trinitarian doctrine.
 And, even if you don’t think you care about things in Philosophy, we will talk about why it is important for you and I to know something about philosophy, also called world wisdom in scripture.
 Here’s a hint that we will talk about more later:

 Be careful that you don’t let anyone rob you through his philosophy and vain deceit, after the tradition of men, after the elements of the world, and not after Christ.